unsw-edu-au/QBot/Documentation/armtemplate-deployment-guide.md

 - Application (client) ID
 - Client secret

+# Step 2: Decide on a Base Resource Name for your QBot deployment
+Choose a "Base Resource Name", which the template uses to generate names for the other resources.
+   * The app service names `[Base Resource Name]`, `[Base Resource Name]-dashboard`, and `[Base Resource Name]-questions` must be available.
+For example, if you select `contosoqbot` as the base name, the names `contosoqbot`, `contosoqbot-dashboard`, and `contosoqbot-questions` must be available (not taken); otherwise, the deployment will fail with a Conflict error.
+   * Remember the base resource name should not end in a numeric as that is known to cause deployment failures.
+   * Remember the base resource name that you selected.
+We will need it for setting up Angular apps - Dashboard Tab & Questions Tab as well as Azure deployment.

-# Step 2: Setup Angular apps - Dashboard Tab & Questions Tab for deployment
+# Step 3: Setup Angular apps - Dashboard Tab & Questions Tab for deployment
 There are 2 Teams tabs, developed as Angular applications.
 They are in the projects: `DashboardTabApp` and `QuestionsTabApp`.
 Both are built and deployed in the same way.

 In fork repository, open up `Source\DashboardTabApp\src\environments\environment.ts` and make the following changes